menu

 Overall, Ruffin’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-As is often the case in a small town, Ruffin doesn't have a public transportation system that people use for their commute.
+Ruffin is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Ruffin in 2018 was $41,726, which is wealthy relative to North Carolina, and upper middle income relative to the rest of the US.
 This equates to an annual income of $166,904 for a family of four.
 However, Ruffin contains both very wealthy and poor people as well.